romkey/casemaker/cases/README.md

 ```
 vent do
-  number x
-  position x, y
+  offset_x 2
+  offset_y 2
+  width 2
+  height 5
 end

+vents number: 5, width: 1, offset_x: 2, offset_y: 2, height: 4
 ```

+All arguments are optional.
+Casemaker will make its best guess at how to arrange vents if options are not specified.

 Vents will be evenly distributed across the remaining wall.

-Casemaker will throw an error if there is insufficient space for the specified quantity of vents.
+Casemaker will throw an error if there is insufficient space for the specified quantity or width of vents.

 ### Supports